 You can also hire a driver who is very familiar with the Black Forest.
-They will surely help you maximize and enjoy your trip in the Black Forest.
+They will surely help you maximize and enjoy your trip to the Black Forest.
 You can ask for a recommendation and be answered immediately.

-Renting a car and driving it by yourself is okay, too, as you get total freedom!
+Renting a car and driving it yourself is okay, too, as you get total freedom!
 You do not have to worry if you will get lost.
 GPS should work unless you go underground or come across a magnetic field that is significantly less unlikely.